How to Find a Water Pipe Leak in Your Home

 If drains, sinks, garbage disposal, or any area of your home has an unpleasant odor, especially on the lowest floor, it can be a sign that leaking pipe or a backup.
 The odor is a sign that sewage is not being successfully transported from your pipes to the municipal sewer lines

-If you have sink holes, or any unexplained soggy or wet areas in your yard, there may be a break in the main pipes underground.
+An excellent way to find water leaks on your property is to look for sink holes, or any unexplained soggy areas in your yard.
+This may be caused by a break in the main pipes underground.
 Leaking pipes under the ground can pose a very serious hazard for small children and animals.
 Contacting a professional plumber in Jacksonville, Florida to repair the pipes will prevent accidents, and stop the situation from getting worse.